ahockersten/Timed-Vibration/README.md

 "Competition mode"
 - Add some kind of history to "Competition mode"
 - Make the UI prettier
+- The "tap me" button should be a pretty icon instead of a button

  Todo before public release
  -------------------